Gotabaya Rajapaksa sworn in as Sri Lanka's President at Buddhist temple

 He also thanked the Sinhala-majority people for electing him.
 "I knew I would win the presidency with support coming only from the Sinhala majority.
 I told the minorities to join me.
 I did not receive their support.
 But I will make sure that I will be president for everyone," he said.

 Rajapaksa said he would protect all communities while giving the foremost position to Buddhism.
+Muslims make up nearly 10 percent of Sri Lanka's over 21 million people, who are predominantly Sinhalese Buddhists.

-Rajapaksa began his speech by thanking his brothers Mahinda Rajapaksa and Basil Rajapaksa for assisting his presidential campaign.
+About 12 percent of the population are Hindus, mostly from the ethnic Tamil minority.
+Some 7 percent of the population are Christians.
+In his address, Rajapaksa also thanked his brothers Mahinda Rajapaksa and Basil Rajapaksa for assisting his successful presidential campaign.

 President Rajapaksa assured the people that professionalism and efficiency would become a cornerstone of his government and vowed not to tolerate corruption.
 Rajapaksa's selection of the venue, the Ruwanweli Seya, one of the eight most prominent Buddhist shrines, was a symbolic gesture to thank the country's Buddhist majority, who voted him to power.